Skip to main content

 menu Processes > Process flows > tab Process flows

-To run multiple system flow instances in parallel, go to tab Process flows and check the Multiple running instances box.
+3. To run multiple system flow instances in parallel, go to the tab Process flows and select the checkbox Multiple running instances.

 Supported system flow actions